Kanasia-Moore/Kanasia-Moore/README.md

 I use **data visualization, storytelling, and analytical strategy** to reveal the *why* behind metrics.
 My work often lives at the intersection of **marketing performance**, **consumer behavior**, and **education equity** — because numbers only matter when they help us improve lives or drive results.

 **Core Strengths:**
-- 📊 Marketing analytics & audience insights
+- 📊 Marketing analytics
-- 💬 Data storytelling for executive & public audiences
+- 💬 Data storytelling
 - 💡 Sales performance tracking and KPI development
 - 🧩 Education and social impact analytics
-- 🕵🏽‍♀️ Root-cause problem solving using SQL, Python/R, and Tableau
+- 🕵🏽‍♀️ Problem solving using SQL, Python/R, and Tableau

 ---